Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-In Figures \ref{fig:Results} and \ref{fig:Branches} we present our numerical results demonstrating the existence of superradiant modes for a charged scalar field on a charged, rotating BTZ black hole.
-To aid comparison with the results for a neutral scalar field in \cite{Dappiaggi:2017pbe}, we set $\mu ^{2}=-0.65$, $M=16$ (which corresponds to Figure 2 in \cite{Dappiaggi:2017pbe}) and consider only modes with azimuthal quantum number $k=1$.
+In Figures \ref{fig:Resultsq0}--\ref{fig:Branches} we present our numerical results providing evidence for the existence of superradiant scattering for a charged scalar field on a charged, rotating BTZ black hole.
+To aid comparison with the results for a neutral scalar field in \cite{Dappiaggi:2017pbe}, we set $m^{2}=-0.65$, $\ell =1$, $M=16$ (which corresponds to Figure 2 in \cite{Dappiaggi:2017pbe}) and consider only modes with azimuthal quantum number $k=1$.
 In all our plots we show the energy flux ${\mathcal {F}}_{E}/F$ (\ref{eq:flux1}) as a function of the Robin parameter $\zeta $ (\ref{eq:Zeta}).
-A negative energy flux corresponds to a superradiant mode.
+A negative energy flux corresponds to superradiant scattering.

-We begin by setting the scalar field charge $q=0$, see Figure \ref{fig:Results}(a), where we have also fixed the rotation parameter $\Omega = 0.6$ and varied the black hole charge parameter $Q$.
+We begin by setting the scalar field charge $q=0$, see Figure \ref{fig:Resultsq0}, where we have also fixed the rotation parameter $\Omega = 0.6$ and varied the black hole charge parameter $Q$.
+For a neutral scalar field with $q=0$, the radial equation (\ref{eq:radial}) does not depend on the sign of the charge parameter $Q$ so it is sufficient to consider $Q\ge 0$.
 When $Q=0$, we reproduce the results in \cite{Dappiaggi:2017pbe}, which provides verification of our numerical method.
 QNM for $Q\neq 0 $ and $q=0$ were studied in \cite{Tang:2016vmu}, although the focus in that work was the mode frequencies rather than the energy flux, as is the case here.
-As the black hole charge parameter $Q$ increases, we find that the energy flux ${\mathcal {F}}_{E}/F$ in superradiant modes decreases in magnitude, and that superradiant modes exist for smaller values of the Robin parameter $\zeta $.
-Superradiant effects are small in this situation: there is only a narrow interval of values of $\zeta $ for which there are superradiant modes, and the resulting fluxes of energy have small magnitudes.
-We also note that all values of the Robin parameter $\zeta $ for the superradiant modes when $q=0$ are greater than $\pi /2$, the value corresponding to Neumann boundary conditions.
+It can be seen in Figure \ref{fig:Resultsq0} that, as the black hole charge parameter $Q$ increases, the maximum magnitude of the energy flux ${\mathcal {F}}_{E}/F$ in superradiantly scattered modes decreases, and that superradiantly scattered modes exist for smaller values of the Robin parameter $\zeta $.
+The effects of superradiant scattering are small in this situation: there is only a narrow interval of values of $\zeta $ for which there are superradiantly scattered modes, and the resulting fluxes of energy have small magnitudes.
+We also note that all values of the Robin parameter $\zeta $ for the superradiantly scattered modes when $q=0$ shown in Figure \ref{fig:Resultsq0} are greater than $\pi /2$, the value corresponding to Neumann boundary conditions.

+We now examine the effect of the scalar field charge on the energy flux for superradiantly scattered modes.